If you’ve spent much time in large cities, especially in Asia, you’ve probably noticed adults riding surprisingly small-wheeled bikes.

 Here’s what a mini velo is

 A mini velo is an adult bicycle with smaller wheels, typically 20″ or less in diameter, but otherwise standard bicycle parts.
-Unlike folding bikes, mini velos have rigid frames that do not collapse at all.
+Mini velos do not fold at all, since they have rigid frames with no hinges or other movement.
 They’re popular in dense cities where full-size bikes may be hard to store or carry, but an ultra-compact folding bike isn’t necessary.

 It’s hard to say when mini velos were invented, since small-time inventors no doubt experimented with small-wheeled designs for decades.
 But they probably first gained popularity with the success of Moulton Bicycle, founded in 1962.